Call 877-995-5247 to be connected with a trained, confidential

-- Information on military reporting options (Restricted vs. Unrestricted)
+- Information on military reporting options (Restricted and Unrestricted)

-- Information for family and friends of victims
+- Information for family and friends of survivors

-Can the Telephone Helpline Connect Me to Local Help?
+Can the Telephone Helpline connect me to other resources?

-- Your nearest Sexual Assault Response Coordinator (SARC)/Victim Advocate (VA)
+- Your nearest Sexual Assault Response Coordinator (SARC)/Sexual Assault Prevention and Response Victim Advocate (SAPR VA)

 - Your nearest civilian sexual assault service provider